Sonnet 294

 Sonnet 291

-So driven wild by your winsome form,
+So driven wild here by your winsome form,

 The devil’s hound bent on a scented run,

-Fearless, ferine, clear not by reason bound,
+Fearless, ferine, and not by reason bound,

-Courage purloined from some primeval past,
+Courage infused from some primeval past;

-Logic undone tight spindle there unwound,
+Logic undone, tight spindle there unwound,

-Web tangled twine but to the soul entrap.
+Web-tangled twine but to the soul entrap.

-Folly divine, dared not to be denied,
+Folly divine there ne’er to be denied,

 Malevolent madness mocking piety,